iotaledger/inx-poi/documentation/docs/welcome.md

 # Welcome to INX-POI

 INX-POI generates and verifies proofs of inclusion of blocks.
 By generating a proof, you can always verify that the block used to be part of the Tangle.
-The Tangle nodes truncate old blocks by necessity, but with proofs of inclusion you can preserve important blocks on your own.
+The Tangle nodes truncate old blocks by necessity, but with proofs of inclusion, you can preserve important blocks on your own.

 ## Setup